2015 Balearic Island Council elections

 The 2015 Balearic Island Council elections were held on Sunday, 24 May 2015, to elect the 10th Island Councils of Mallorca and Menorca and the 3rd Island Councils of Formentera and Ibiza.
 All 76 seats in the four Island Councils were up for election.
-The elections were held simultaneously with regional elections in thirteen autonomous communities and local elections all throughout Spain.
+They were held concurrently with regional elections in thirteen autonomous communities and local elections all throughout Spain.

 Opinion polls

 Island Council control

 The following table lists party control in the Island Councils.
 Gains for a party are displayed with the cell's background shaded in that party's colour.